 The user needs to Disconnect the modem from the power supply.

 - The user must ensure that connecting an ethernet cable to the rear of the modem.

-- Next, Connecting the “WAN” jack on the rear of the wireless router.
+- Next, Connect the “WAN” jack on the rear of the wireless router.

-- Next, the user needs to Plugin an alternative ethernet cable to the “LAN” jack on the rear of the router & connecting it to the PC.
+- Next, the user needs to Plugin an alternative ethernet cable to the “LAN” jack on the rear of the router & connect it to the PC.

 - Next, the user needs to connect the cable modem & router to the electrical outlet.